GavinWang-2024/job_hiring_app/README.md

 # Job Hiring App

-A web application for managing job applications, posting job listings, and reviewing candidates.
+A web application for managing job applications, posting job listings, and reviewing candidates made in React.

 ## Table of Contents